Blog Comprehensive Insurance In Ontario

 • Theft by a member of your household.

-When comparing options, it’s important to determine whether or not comprehensive meets your needs.
-Some people opt not to have it as a way to lower costs.
+When comparing options, it’s important to determine whether comprehensive meets your needs.
+Some people opt not to have it to lower the costs of their coverage.

-• Car Loan : Do you have a car loan?
-If so, your lender will likely want you to have a comprehensive insurance.
+• Car loan: Do you have a car loan?
+If so, your lender will likely want you to have comprehensive insurance.

 Expect comprehensive protection to add a few hundred dollars to your Ontario car insurance quote.
 This will vary based on where you live, your insurer, driving history.

-A comprehensive insurance claim is similar to a standard claim.
+A comprehensive insurance claim is similar to a standard auto insurance claim.
 The only difference is what you are claiming and your deductible amount.

 Most policies include a $300 or $500 deductible.
 You can increase your amount, which will help lower the cost.
 You only need to pay your deductible for claims that fall under comprehensive.

-For example, there is a bad storm and a tree branch falls on your car while it was parked.
-The damages added up to $2000 but you had a $500 deductible.
-Therefore, you will pay the $500 ad your provider will cover $1500.
+For example, there is a bad storm, and a tree branch falls on your car while parked.
+The damages amounted to $2000, but you had a $500 deductible.
+Therefore, you will pay the $500 and your provider will cover $1500.

 Comprehensive is subject to a coverage limit (the most your policy will pay out).
 This amount is different depending on your policy options and insurer.
 Claims made are subject to these limits.